abra2627/century-list/README.md

 10. experience pregnancy

-11.coordinate a wedding (not my own)
+11. coordinate a wedding (not my own)

 12. participate in a green burial